Dutch PM Rutte fights for his political life in tough debate - WTMJ

 Associated Press

-THE HAGUE, Netherlands (AP) — Caretaker Prime Minister Mark Rutte was fighting for his political life Thursday in a bitter parliamentary debate about the Netherlands’ derailed process of forming a new ruling coalition following an election last month.
+THE HAGUE, Netherlands (AP) — Caretaker Dutch Prime Minister Mark Rutte fought for his political life Thursday in a bitter parliamentary debate about the country’s derailed process of forming a new ruling coalition following an election last month.

 Rutte’s conservative party, known by its Dutch acronym VVD, won the most seats in parliament in the vote, putting him in line to form his fourth governing coalition and possibly become the country’s longest-serving prime minister.